The Other Night Sky

 You can point up at the sky for amazed friends, saying watch this – and a light appears, way up above you, beyond even where airplanes fly.

-What's passing overhead in this instance is something called the Iridium constellation, an artificial, non-astral pattern made up of 66 telecom satellites (there were supposed to be 77, which would have corresponded with the number of electrons in an atom of iridium).
-The whole thing was sold less than a decade ago for a mere $25 million to private investors – after being launched and constructed, in the 1980s, at a price of nearly $6 billion.
+What's passing overhead in this instance is something called the Iridium constellation, an artificial pattern made of 66 telecom satellites (there were supposed to be 77, which would have corresponded with the number of electrons in an atom of iridium).

-It genuinely amazes me to think, though, that 45,000 years ago groups of cognitively modern humans were wandering around Australia and the Middle East and Africa and South Asia, and they were looking up at and navigating themselves by recognizable patterns in the nightly firmament – but, now, we can just install our own stars in the sky.
+It genuinely amazes me to think that, 45,000 years ago, groups of cognitively modern humans were wandering around Australia and the Middle East and Africa and South Asia, and they were looking up at and navigating themselves by recognizable patterns in the sky – but, now, we can just install our own stars there and guide ourselves by them, instead.

-We are now partially building ourselves a new night sky – and this surrogate astronomy is being put there so we can make international phone calls.
+We are now partially building ourselves a new night sky – yet this surrogate astronomy is being put there simply so we can spy each other and make international phone calls.

-Meanwhile, I've been tracking these constellations on a little Applet today – but there's a certain sinister side to all of this, too.
-Space warfare is the militarization of the earth's high atmosphere, weaponizing low-orbit space.
-You can thus strike anyplace on the earth's surface within minutes of ordering an attack – including the infamous "rods from god," or non-explosive tungsten rods dropped from extremely high altitude.
+In any case, I've been tracking these constellations on a little Applet today – but there's a certain sinister side to all of this, too.
+Space warfare, we read, is the militarization of the earth's high atmosphere, weaponizing low-orbit space.
+You can thus strike anyplace on the earth within mere minutes of ordering an attack – including the infamous "rods from god," which are non-explosive tungsten rods dropped from extremely high altitude:

 Hey Geoff,